open-government-design-system/ogds-elements/README.md

 # USWDS Elements

-The [United States Web Design System](https://designsystem.digital.gov) includes a library of open source UI components and a visual style guide for U.S. federal government websites.
+The [United States Web Design System](https://designsystem.digital.gov) is a toolkit of principles, guidance, and code that includes a library of open source user interface components and a visual style guide for U.S. federal government websites.

-This repository is for the code for the Web Component-based version of the design system, currently in pre-release, with a goal release of May 2025.
-We maintain another repository for the [current version of the design system](https://github.com/uswds/uswds) as well as [its documentation and website](https://github.com/uswds/uswds-site).
-To see the design system and its documentation on the web, visit [https://designsystem.digital.gov](https://designsystem.digital.gov).
+This repository contains the code for the Web Component-based version of the design system, which is currently in pre-release status, with a goal release of May 2025.
+We maintain other repositories for the [current version of the design system](https://github.com/uswds/uswds), which we call USWDS Core, as well as [its documentation and website](https://github.com/uswds/uswds-site).
+For USWDS Core and its documentation on the web, visit [https://designsystem.digital.gov](https://designsystem.digital.gov).

-Over the course of the next several months (and beyond), we will incrementally build new [Web Component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components)-based implementations of design system elements.
-We intend that, as we ship new Web Components, you will be able to use them existing USWDS components.
+Over the course of the next several months and beyond, we will incrementally build new [Web Component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components)-based implementations of USWDS Core.
+As we ship new USWDS Web Components, our intent is that you'll be able to use them alongside existing USWDS code.

 - [More on our decision to use Web Components](https://github.com/uswds/uswds-proposals/blob/main/decisions/0001-use-web-components.md)

 ## Upgrading to Web Components

-We are releasing these Web Components incrementally with the intent that they can also be added incrementally to existing sites that are currently using USWDS.
-If you are not currently using USWDS or you are using a version older than USWDS 3, we recommend adopting version 3 in the near term rather than waiting until the full suite of Web Components is production-ready.
+We are releasing these Web Components (USWDS Elements) incrementally with the intent that they can also be added gradually to existing sites that are currently using USWDS.
+If you aren't currently using USWDS or you're using a version older than USWDS 3, we recommend adopting version 3 in the near term rather than waiting until all of USWDS Elements is production-ready.

 ## Installation